joeshub/Interoperable-Design-System-API/README.md

 The goal of this project is to build a common API, similar to the HTML spec, for UI components, to be adopted by Design Systems developers.
 Each system would implement their component internals, and only expose a common IDSAPI to consumers.

 ## Challenges
-- Standardizing on a highly opinionated API
+- Standardizing on a currently highly opinionated API

 ## List of Existing Design Systems using React
 A case study to see if this is feasible by surveying a list of existing DS's